 A personal brand is what someone is known for and what others associate with them, and personal branding is a way for individuals to think about what it is that they present outwardly in the world.
+The concepts behind personal branding are similar to those of the PVI model.

 Personal branding assumes that a significant element of success can be based on how individuals package and present themselves.
 Individuals often look to create a personal brand that they believe will help them progress towards whatever specific goals they set themselves, particularly within their career.
 Personal branding as a concept is quite aligned to the “personality ethic” school of personal development.